Search Results For

 Discovering Your Family Tree Workshop

 Instructor: Chester Hashizume Discover your long-lost relatives and create your own family tree.
-This workshop will also teach you how to enter your family tree in the Museum's National Family Registry. $5 for Museum members, $11 for non-members (includes Museum admission).
+This workshop will also teach you how to enter your family tree in the Museum's National Family Registry.
+Fees are $5 for National Museum members and $11 for non-members, includes Museum admission.

 -